crowdsourcing-class/crowdsourcing-class.github.io/final-project-part2.md

 * Update your README.md file to include which parts of the code deal with QC / Aggregation etc. and how they work.

-###Step 3 : Sign up for a meeting with Chris, Ellie, or the TAs.
+### Step 3 : Sign up for a meeting with Chris, Ellie, or the TAs.

 There is so much variety in the kinds of projects you have come up with, which is *awesome*.
 Inevitably, this means you will read through this assignment and the deliverables and start complaining among your group in utter frustration about how terribly these deliverables fit with the project you are planning on building.
 So don't rant amongst yourselves!
 Come meet with us!
 Your project probably fits the structure better than you think it does.
-You can sign up for a individual meeting with use [here](https://docs.google.com/spreadsheets/d/1w0fl8caGH46590cx7qnaLHS1GHh1toBJXh8tuh5y-fQ/edit?usp=sharing).
+You can sign up for a individual meeting with use [here](https://docs.google.com/spreadsheets/d/1abxlZeSZjEeOMio91Kj2-8PcPngLxlvp7ppr3ne7r10/edit?usp=sharing).

-###Deliverables
+### Checklist

 This was a lot of text.
 Your take-away check list is:

-* Final Project Part 2 (a) :
+* Deliverable 1:

 	* Flow diagram of major system components